signalwerk/worker/README.md

 When you make changes to workers, the system will:
 1. Update the configuration files
 2. Generate a new capnp configuration using Handlebars
-3. Create a restart signal file that the watcher script will detect
+3. Create a restart signal file in the DATA directory

-### Container Restart System
+### Restart System

+The system uses a self-contained restart approach:

-To avoid Docker-in-Docker issues, the admin service writes a signal file to the shared DATA volume.
-The `watch-restart.sh` script running on the host watches for changes to this file and restarts the workerd container when needed.
+1. The admin service writes a timestamp to a signal file (`.restart-workerd`) in the shared DATA volume
+2. A restart watcher script running inside the workerd container detects this file change
+3. The watcher script stops and restarts the workerd process inside the container

+This approach keeps the restart logic contained within the Docker Compose setup without requiring external scripts or Docker access.

 ### KV Service API